 Tapering is really the best way to experience withdrawal from Xanax.
 Doctors recommend doing this over a period of eight weeks under supervision.
 Tapering may take longer than suddenly quitting but minimizes the risks of stopping quickly.
 Tapering also provides time to find alternative treatments for anxiety and other symptoms.
 Always consult a treating physician for support.

-Blueprints for Recovery supports young adults who face recovery.
+The PAC Program supports young adults who face recovery.
 Every person has an individual story and a unique set of circumstances which is where we come in to help support the journey back to health.
 We are here to help guide you through the process when you are ready.
 Call us to find out what our programs can offer you or your young adult if you’re facing recovery from Xanax or other drugs.